dtcooper/python-dispmanx/docs/info.md

 ### Using [Compose]

-Similarly, using [Docker Compose][compose] works great.
-You'll similarly need to expose the `/dev/vchiq` device, however.
+Using [Docker Compose][compose] also works great.
+You'll need to similarly expose the `/dev/vchiq` device, however.
 Here's a sample `docker-compose.yml` file,